 submission of another rough cut.
 Details of the changes made specifically for the MPAA are also noted.
 What will become apparent, however, is the incongruity of the BBFC's list of cuts and the application (or rather lack, thereof) of them in the

 various UK versions of the film.

 Reel 2: No Survivors

-the sailors being riddled with bullets was replaced with a close-up shot of the camera lens filming the action, as muzzle flashes are reflected in the lens.
-The BBFC were satisfied that the detailed suffering is now implied, as it happens
+shot showing the sailors being riddled with bullets was replaced with a close-up shot of the camera lens filming the action, as muzzle flashes are reflected in the lens.
+The BBFC were satisfied that the detailed suffering is now implied,

 Reel 2: Inga's Nip Slip